shh-dlce/qmss-2016/relational_databases/04-querying.md

 - There is no defined default ordering of rows returned by a query.
 So you should always specify an explicit order to make query results replicable.
 - SQL commands are terminated with a semicolon.
+- The fields or values to be selected as well as the tables or expressions from which to select can be aliased using `AS`, to allow referencing from other parts of a query.
+- SQL provides a standardized, somewhat portable way to declaratively describe data manipulation.
+  In our example, the final query is arguably more readable and maintainable than equivalent code in a procedural language like python or R.